Q: How old do you have to be to get an adult library card?

 Q: Why do you limit the number of movies I can have?

-A: The collection of DVDs, games, videos, graphic novels, anime and manga is in high demand, so we limit them.
-Patrons may check out 6 entertainment videos/DVDs, anime and CDs; 1 video game; or 50 non-fiction videos/DVDs and manga.
+A: The collection of DVDs, games, graphic novels, anime and manga is in high demand, so we limit them.
+Patrons may check out 6 entertainment DVDs, 2 games.

 Q: How can I find out where I am at on the hold list?